Pear Shaped Diamond Guide

 As you can see in the diagram to the right, both of these ratios look natural for the shape whereas the stone that has a 2.0 L/W ratio looks out of whack.
 Where you fall between 1.55 and 1.75 is really a matter of personal preference.
 Lets take a look at some real life examples:

-As you can see in the picture to the left, a L/W ratio of 1.41 already looks way to short and stubby for a pear shape.
+As you can see in the picture above, an L/W ratio of 1.47 already looks way too short and stubby for a pear shape.
 This stone looks like a slightly stretched out round shape – not what you’d like to see in a pear.

-In the picture to the right, you can see the opposite extreme.
-This stone has a L/W ratio of 2.17 which is way too long for a pear shape.
+In the picture here, you can see the opposite extreme.
+This stone has an L/W ratio of 1.89 which is way too long for a pear shape.

 And finally, Goldilocks, we’ve come to the stones that fit just right.
 To the left and right you can see beautiful examples of stones that are at opposite ends of the acceptable range of L/W. Where your preferences lie between these two boundaries is just a matter of what shape speaks to your tastes.

-While Length to Width ratio is something that you can calculate yourself by viewing the diamond’s measurements on the certificate, the silhouette of the stone is not something you can figure out on paper alone.
+While the length-to-width ratio is something that you can calculate yourself by viewing the diamond’s measurements on the certificate, the silhouette of the stone is not something you can figure out on paper alone.

-How the diamond is shaped, strictly in 2-dimensional terms, is really one of the most important aspects to a pear shape.
-This is the case particularly with pear shapes (and perhaps heart shapes as well), over and above all other shapes.
+How the diamond is shaped, strictly in 2-dimensional terms, is really one of the most important aspects of a pear shape.
+This is the case, particularly with pear shapes (and perhaps heart shapes as well), over and above all other shapes.